Ginny Creveling

 Ginny Creveling is the former executive director of the ONEOK foundation and a champion of numerous causes and organizations in Tulsa, Oklahoma, United States.
-She played a vital role in the creation of the Rainbow House in 1977, a child abuse prevention program and crisis nursery, the first of its kind, which paved the way for later organizations such as the Child Abuse Network and the Parent Child Center.
+She played a vital role in the creation of the Rainbow House in 1977, a child abuse prevention program and crisis nursery, the first of its kind, which led to later organizations such as the Child Abuse Network and the Parent Child Center.
 She has served as a community leader in race and ethnic relations with the Oklahoma Conference for Community and Justice.
 In 2007, Creveling was inducted into the Oklahoma Women's Hall of Fame for her volunteer and advocacy work.

 Early life

 Ginny Creveling was born in Manila, Philippines to Filipino parents.
 Her father was in the Filipino Army, and was commissioned on the battlefield into the U.S. Army, which at that time made him a U.S. citizen, making his wife and Creveling's mother also a legal U.S. citizen.
 All seven of their children also qualified for citizenship, and when they moved to the United States, most of Creveling's childhood was spent at numerous army bases.
 She was the oldest of seven children and had a large responsibility with the rearing of her younger siblings as a child, as her mother worked.

 Creveling graduated from Lawton High School in 1964.
 College was highly encouraged by her parents, so Creveling attended the University of Oklahoma, where she entered a nursing program.
 A few years later, her mother fell ill, so she returned to California to care for her.

 Soon after, Creveling was married and moved back to Oklahoma, where she had two children.
 When they were old enough to be in school, she re-entered a nursing program at the University of Tulsa, taking a class a semester.
 She earned her nursing degree in 1984, and later went back to school again and earned her MBA in 2000.

 While Creveling was a stay-at-home mother, she was involved with numerous volunteer organizations, and one of these involvements led to a job.